yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-configuration.md

 The following flags are particularly important for configuring CDC:

 - [cdc_intent_retention_ms](../../../reference/configuration/yb-tserver/#cdc-intent-retention-ms) - Controls retention of intents, in ms. If a request for change records is not received for this interval, un-streamed intents are garbage collected and the CDC stream is considered expired.
 This expiry is not reversible, and the only course of action would be to create a new CDC stream.
-The default value of this flag is 4 hours (4 * 3600 * 1000 ms).
+The default value of this flag is 4 hours (4 x 3600 x 1000 ms).

 - [cdc_wal_retention_time_secs](../../../reference/configuration/yb-master/#cdc-wal-retention-time-secs) - Controls how long WAL is retained, in seconds.
 This is irrespective of whether a request for change records is received or not.
 The default value of this flag is 4 hours (14400 seconds).